nkuzjh/Counter-Strike_Behavioural_Cloning/README.md

 A few tips that might help get the code working on your local system.
 - Ensure you've matched the game settings used.
 Particularly important are resolution:
     - Game resolution: Normal 4:3, 1024×768, windowed
-- Ensure the code can find your game window -- e.g. as of Feb 2022 the game is updated to CS2, so you should use
+- Ensure the code can find your game window -- e.g. as the game is updated to CS2, so you should use
 ```hwin_csgo = win32gui.FindWindow(None,'Counter-Strike 2')```
 - Run ```screen_input.py``` directly to test whether screenshots are being captured correctly.
 As the ```win32ui``` is invalid on CS2, we use ```mss``` library to capture screenshot from game window.
 Details in ```screen_input.py```.
 - Setting ```IS_DEMO=True``` in ```dm_run_agent.py``` should display the input received by the agent and action selection visualisations, which might highlight issues.